benwzj/benwzj.github.io/_posts/2024-10-22-nextjs-cache.md

 ### `generateStaticParams`
 For dynamic segments (e.g. app/blog/[slug]/page.js), paths provided by generateStaticParams are cached in the Full Route Cache at build time.
 At request time, Next.js will also cache paths that weren't known at build time the first time they're visited.

-### React cache function
+### React `cache` function
-The React cache function allows you to memoize the return value of a function, allowing you to call the same function multiple times while only executing it once.
+The React `cache` function allows you to memoize the return value of a function on the server, allowing you to call the same function multiple times while only executing it once.

 ## References